 Could we feature two drummers at the Stick Night show?
 Could we make it work?
 Heck yeah – we’d find a way for sure!
 We called Bob Cooper and ran the idea past him with the hope that he would be available for our chosen date.
 There was a bit more juggling of times and dates, but we finally reached a date that worked for everyone.
 I then called Emmett to discuss the details and to talk about possible venues.
 He looked at the lineup and thought that we should bring one more Stick player into the lineup, and he knew just who it should be.

 Don Schiff is not only a great Stick player, but he is one of the world’s greatest NS Stick players, and since he and Bob Culbertson live pretty close to each other, Don just seemed like the perfect addition.
 He was very gracious and excited at the thought of this lineup, and was available on our chosen date.
 Again…synchronicity.

-So here it is – we actually have a reunion/revival of the original founding members of the Stickband, Emmett Chapman the creator and inventor of the Stick, Bob Culberson and Don Schiff, two of the greatest and most well-known Stick players in the world, myself and two of the most talented drummers out there – all in one evening.
+So there it was – we actually had a reunion/revival of the original founding members of the Stickband, along with Emmett Chapman, the creator and inventor of the Stick, Bob Culbertson and Don Schiff, two of the greatest and most well-known Stick players in the world, myself and two of the most talented drummers out there – all in one evening.

 All the things we anticipate in our lives start off as something that’s going to happen in the future, something that becomes the present and finally becomes in the past.
 And so it went with Stick Night, the Stickband Reunion night – September 23, 2017.
 I spent quite a while preparing for the Stick Night reunion show in L.A., and it was really a great show and a lot of fun.

 First – it was, and is always, a great honor to get to hang out with Emmett Chapman, although in reality, it’s like hanging out with a very old, dear friend, because that’s what he is.
 We have been friends for a long time.